Welcome to our gallery of beautiful backyard greenhouse ideas including DIY kits, designs and information on how to build your own.

 Keeps the beneficial insects inside – Not all insects are harmful to plants.
 Ladybugs, for example, are a beneficial group of insects which are capable of consuming aphids, mealybugs, scale, leaf hoppers and mites that destroy plants.

-Unlike in an open area where beneficial insects may leave, a greenhouse keeps them contained in an enclosed space.
+Unlike in an open area where beneficial insects may leave, a greenhouse keeps them enclosed.
 Therefore, the population of pesky insects are also controlled and prevented from spreading.
+Greenhouse with sitting area

 Perfect for growing a wide variety of plants – A greenhouse can hold a wide variety of plants and you can arrange it in such a way that you can take advantage of every inch of space available for gardening.